dolthub/docs/packages/doltgres/content/reference/sql/server/troubleshooting.md

 To run garbage collection online, run [`select dolt_gc()`](../version-control/dolt-sql-procedures.md#dolt_gc).
 We are working on having this procedure run periodically in the background.

 Disk garbage is especially pronounced after imports.
-We recommend concluding imports with a `select dolt_gc()` select.
+We recommend concluding imports with a `select dolt_gc()` call.

 Another potential cause is a commit-heavy workflow that uses a database design that is antagonistic to Doltgres's structural sharing.
 We've written thoroughly about this [here](https://www.dolthub.com/blog/2020-05-13-dolt-commit-graph-and-structural-sharing/), but some examples include